-In December 2020, President-elect Biden announced he would nominate Xavier Becerra to serve as Secretary of Health and Human Services (HHS).
-Big Abortion groups swiftly responded to the news, praising Biden’s pick.
+On March 18, 2021 Xavier Becerra was confirmed in a 50-49 vote to serve as Secretary of Health and Human Services (HHS).
+When President-elect Biden announced in December 2020 that he would nominate Xavier Becerra to lead HHS, Big Abortion groups swiftly responded to the news, praising the pick.
 Planned Parenthood, the nation’s largest abortion business said “Mr. Becerra has been a decades-long champion for health care for all, including sexual and reproductive health care access.”
 NARAL praised the pick saying, “Becerra is committed to safeguarding and advancing reproductive freedom.”
 Similarly, the Population Connection Action Fund (formerly Zero Population Growth) responded: “Xavier Becerra is a reproductive rights champion.”

 On this page you will find a comprehensive record, developed in conjunction with March for Life Action, of Xavier Becerra’s devotion to targeting pro-life Americans, rolling back pro-life laws, and his unquestioning loyalty to the Big Abortion Lobby.
 No surprise then that they responded with such enthusiasm when Biden announced Becerra as his pick to lead HHS.

 Supports Late-Term Abortions When Viable Babies Can Feel Pain